Net Neutrality Rules Die on April 23 - Slashdot

 Again implies that it was great previously...

-Throw out the Republicans (Score:3, Insightful)
+Throw out the Republicans (Score:5, Insightful)

 Republican politicians are paid not to understand that utilities such as Comcast and Verizon were heavily subsidized by taxpayers to create the foundation of their service, and hence need to be regulated so that they don't just do whatever the heck they want to make the most coin for themselves.